dgmodesto/FinancialStockChat/README.md

 To use FinancialChatBackend, follow these steps:

 ```
-1 - open the browser
-2 - input this address: http:localhost:8090
+step 0 - input this address: http:localhost:8090 in Browser
+step 1 - click in the register button
+step 2 - register a new user
+step 3 - click in the login button
+step 4 - you will redirect to logged area and you'll see the chat
 ```

 > you will see something like this